 When it comes to customer expectations, they are even higher for mobile websites.
 74% of mobile users will abandon a site after waiting 5 seconds for a page to load and 46% will not return to a website that performs poorly.

 According to Akamai research, the mobile bounce rates during the 2017 holiday season went from 38% to 44% as page load time increased from 1.5 to 3 seconds.

 And let’s not forget Google’s updates from earlier this year, which touted the importance of mobile and implied that mobile should be an important part of your strategy.

 - The Speed Update - starting from July 2018, page-speed is a ranking factor for mobile searches.

 - Server - this can have a crucial impact on your page load speed.
-Even though small businesses choose shared hosting as a more economical approach, dedicated server and at least 99.5% uptime is a must for larger companies.
+Even though small businesses choose shared hosting as a more economical approach, a dedicated server and at least 99.5% uptime is a must for larger companies.

-- File types and sizes - there is a direct proportion between file types and sizes and page load speed; the larger the number and size of files, the longer it takes to load the page.
+- File types and sizes - there is a direct correlation between file types and sizes and page load speed; the larger the number and size of files, the longer it takes to load the page.